Cecilia Underwood, Duchess of Inverness: Portrayals

 Lady Cecilia is portrayed briefly in the 2016 ITV series Victoria, Episode 6 "The Queen's Husband" by Daisy Goodwin, creator of the series and its main writer.
 The portion of this episode relative to Lady Cecilia is thus described: "Victoria curries favour with her uncle the Duke of Sussex, who is unable to present his wife at court because their morganatic marriage was in violation of the Royal Marriages Act 1772.
 Although his wife was the daughter of an earl, she was not a member of the royal family.
 Victoria uses her discretion to make her the Duchess of Inverness and welcomes her to court."
-In this episode, Lady Cecilia's last name is given as "Buggin", her former married name, and is not cared for much by Victoria for its sound.
+In this episode, Queen Victoria wants to be accompanied into dinner by her husband, Prince Albert.
+However, her uncle the Duke of Sussex, claims it is his privilege as the only prince of royal blood present.
+Queen Victoria eventually decides to grant the Duke's wife her own title so she can be presented at court in exchange for the Duke of Sussex allowing the Queen to be escorted into dinner by Prince Albert.
+Lady Cecilia's last name is given as "Buggin", her former married name, and is not cared for much by Victoria for its sound.
 But no mention is made later of Lady Cecilia's taking her mother's surname Underwood.
 Lady Cecilia's husband, the Duke of Sussex, is portrayed by David Bamber.